DUCODES/THREATLens/Security.md

 ### Supported Versions
-Security updates are provided for actively maintained versions of THREATLens.
+Security updates are provided for actively maintained versions of AegisIntel.

 Users are encouraged to always upgrade to the latest stable release to receive security improvements and vulnerability fixes.

 ### Reporting a Security Vulnerability
-If you discover a potential security vulnerability in THREATLens, please report it responsibly.
+If you discover a potential security vulnerability in AegisIntel, please report it responsibly.

 Do not publicly disclose the vulnerability before we have investigated and addressed the issue.